• STRENGTH IN PARTNERSHIP

 COVID-19 requirements:

 This residency is subject to UCLA COVID-19 rules and protocols.
 In keeping with these rules and protocols, UCLA Activists-in-Residence will be required to comply with vaccination and booster requirements and submit proof to UCLA as needed.
-For a complete list of current campus protocols addressing COVID-19 prevention, vaccines, testing, exposure management, and isolation/quarantine, visit UCLA COVID Protocols.
+For a complete list of current campus protocols addressing COVID-19, visit UCLA COVID Protocols.

 California Public Records Act (CAPRA):